Last update 24 August 2023Diplomatic missions

 Embassy of the Republic of Bulgaria in Algeria

 Address: 13, bd.
 Colonel Bougara, Alger – Centre, Alger13, Algerie

 Telephone: +213 21 23 00 14; +213 21 23 01 21

 Fax +213 21 23 05 33

-Mobile number: +213 161 560 935
+Mobile: +213 161 560 935

 E-mail: [email protected]

-Embassy of the Republic of Niger in Berlin
+Embassy of Niger in Berlin, Germany

-Fax: +49 30 21230212
+Telephone: +49 30 80589660

-Duty-free personal use items for import are limited to 200 cigarettes, 25 cigars, 250g of tobacco and 1 litre of spirits.
+Goods for personal use may be imported duty-free, including 200 cigarettes, 25 cigars, 250 grams of tobacco and 1 litre of alcohol.

-Import of plants is forbidden.
+The import of plants is prohibited.

-The rainy season is from June to September.
+Rainy season — from June to September.

 Travel papers and visas

-Bulgarian citizens travelling to Niger (holders of ordinary, official or diplomatic passports) need a visa, which they can obtain from the Embassy of Niger in Berlin.
+You must enter the country with an international passport valid for at least 6 months from the date of entry into Niger.
+Bulgarian citizens travelling to Niger (holders of regular, official and diplomatic passports) need a visa which they can obtain at the Embassy of Niger in Berlin.

-Certifications and Legalisations
+Certifications and legalizations: